Who’s Drinking All the Modelo?

 Bud Light is fighting back.

-It’s a comeback cage match for a brand still reeling from a 30% drop in sales.
+It was a comeback cage match for a brand still reeling from a major sales drop.

-Bud Light was once a fixture in the UFC’s early days, before it stepped away in 2017.
+Bud Light had been a fixture in the UFC’s early days before it stepped away in 2017.

-Now it’s back in the ring, gloves on, betting that fans are ready to forgive — and forget.
+Now it is back in the ring, gloves on, betting that fans are ready to forgive and forget.

 Modelo is riding the crest of a much larger wave: